MakeWay4DuckLord/OthelloAgent/README.md

 # Atomic Accelerator Coding Challenge
  My solution is a relatively simple reflex agent.
 It rates moves based on the strategic value of each tile that move would flip.
 I determined the strategic values for each tile using the following heuristics:
- - Edges are good, and corners are best, because there a fewer ways to outflank them.
+ - Edges are good, and corners are best, because there are fewer ways to outflank them.
  - Corners are valued really high so they will almost always be played ASAP.
  - The tiles adjacent to edges/corners aren't great since they set up your opponent to play on the edges/corner.
  - The diagonals are more valuable because controlling them cam make it easier to get the corners.